 A Lone Star State meteorologist in 1927 once said: "Texas is a State of perpetual drought broken by the occasional devastating flood".
 A short term drought in 2009 was replaced by a record wet water year (October to September) in 2010, which was replaced by a record dry water year in 2011 and the start of a three year drought that equaled records set in the 1950s.
 In 2011, the dry and hot weather that followed the record water year helped aid wildfire spread to more than 50 thousand acres across Deep South Texas ranch and brush country.
 Another drought, similar to 2011, intensified to begin 2021, just months after 8 to 18 inches of rain fell with Hurricane Hanna in July 2020.
 In March, nearly 20 thousand acres burned on Brooks and Kenedy ranches.
 In 2022, more than 40,000 acres burned mainly across the Brush Country and rural Valley locations.
-Spring 2023 offers a similar threat across the Rio Grande Plains/Brush Country/Brooks-Kenedy ranches and parts of the Rio Grande Valley.
+Another 10,000+ acres burned in late summer 2023, during the heart of a record hot, and dry, summer.
+Spring 2024 may offer a similar threat across the Rio Grande Plains/Brush Country/Brooks-Kenedy ranches, possibly extending to parts of the Rio Grande Valley.

-Regardless if a long term Extreme/Exceptional drought develops in 2023, the alternating cycle of short-term flooding rains followed by longer-term dry spells is a recipe for the rapid spread of wildfire.
+Regardless if a long term drought redevelops in 2024, the alternating cycle of short-term flooding rains followed by longer-term dry spells is a recipe for the rapid spread of wildfire.
 When rain falls, grass and brush grows and thickens in the warm, humid tropical environment of the Rio Grande Valley.
 When the inevitable dry weather or drought follows, the grass and brush dry out rapidly, becoming the "fuels" necessary to quickly spread wildfire across open rangeland and farmland, sometimes threatening buildings and neighborhoods that encroach on the edge of the wildlands.
 These fuels are most likely to ignite from wayward sparks caused by trucks, tractors, or grinders operating in high grass and brush, or from cigarettes tossed from vehicle windows.
 In rare cases, very strong winds can topple rural power lines, which provide the spark.
 Once ignited, the combination of sufficiently dry fuels, very low humidity, and gusty winds can spread a fire rapidly, covering hundreds of acres in only a few hours.
+Recently, more than 1 million acres burned in the Panhandle during an "explosive" wildfire spread situation.
 Such fires are difficult to control and contain and require resources that go well beyond county lines and include hundreds of firefighters, dozens of engines and bulldozers, and even water-dropping aircraft.